d6y/dropblog/README.md

 ## Linux binary

-As we use rustls, the following is the fastest way to build for Liux on macOS:
+As we use rustls, the following is the fastest way to build for Linux on macOS:

 ```
 cat .envrc